cjohansson/milstian-internet-framework/README.md

 # Milstian - A Rust Web Framework

 In progress, primarily used for learning Rust programming.
-This project is based on the programming exercise "Building a multithreaded web server" from the book "The Rust Programming Language" from "no starch press".
+This project is based on the programming exercise *Building a multithreaded web server* from the book *The Rust Programming Language* (*no starch press 2018*).

 ## Milestones
 * Asynchronous web-server